prabeesh/prabeesh.github.io/content/bonus/advanced-am-modulation-analysis-with-matplotlib.md

 With a few hundred lines of NumPy and Matplotlib you can measure every interesting property of an AM signal: the modulation index from the envelope, the power split across carrier and sidebands via FFT, the impact of noise, and the effectiveness of a low-pass filter.
 The monitor class ties it together into a single function call.

 For a gentler starting point, see the original [AM Wave Generation and Plotting](/blog/2011/09/25/am-plot-matplotlib/) post.
-The same FFT + envelope-detection approach also works for demodulating real recordings — e.g. from an SDR capture — if you resample down to a manageable rate first.
+The same FFT + envelope-detection approach also works for demodulating real recordings, e.g. from an SDR capture, if you resample down to a manageable rate first.